Lily9m/Data_scientist_roadmap/README.md

 Down move (Sd) = 0.97
 Average terminal stock price (Savg) = $102.00

-Given these probabilities you can compute the expected value: x=p⋅105+(1−p)⋅97.
+To compute the expected value: x=p⋅105+(1−p)⋅97.

 Now we know that x=102, so